Jan 28, 2009

 Which is pretty well what our Mythic games have been.
 Sure, we play characters as in a traditional rpg, but what is important is not what our characters can 'do", but how the story progesses and resolves - ie, telling a good story.
 So now my interest is "storytelling games" rather than 'roleplaying games".
 I'm hoping that very gradually I'll shift the focus of my Harn group to the "story", rather than "my character", but this may be a long process :).

-But I didn't want to make a game of it, I just wanted myself and a friend (who had never played anything like this), to tell a simple, improvised fairytale.
+But I didn't want to make a game of it, I just wanted us to tell a simple, improvised fairytale.
 So what we did is : we each had a hand of cards, we could play up to three cards, make a story around them, then the other person had their turn, building on the exisiting story.
 Play 1-3 cards, tell a story, refill your hand .

 It worked wonderfully - better than I expected, and you can read the full tale of Teresa and the King.
 We found that halfway through the story, when the plotlines and characters were established, we were feeling constrained by the cards in our hand, and began interpreting them liberally and adding a lot of story in between :).
 We also used the Mythic Fate Chart to ask several important questions that altered the course of the story.
 (This chart gives you a yes/no, or extraordinary yes/no answer to a question).